 America was fighting a Cold

 War against the Soviets.
-It was the CIA versus the KGB, a covert
+It was the CIA versus the KGB,

-break out.
+would never break out.
 The year was 1965, just 3 years after

 the nation had retreated from the nuclear nightmare that almost

 occurred over Soviet missiles in Cuba.
 When the CIA found a supernatural

 they had won.
-It was a creature they could bend to their will... a creature so horrifying, it was only spoken about in whispers,
+It was a creature they thought could be contained

+a creature so horrifying, it was only spoken about in whispers,

 so even the walls wouldn?t hear.
 But, they forgot one important thing

 ... they forgot that you can never dance with the Devil unless he calls

 the tune.
 Now, at the dawn of the 21st Century, it has escaped... and

 the real nightmare has only just begun. - Amazon.com

 "I served at FS Sobe,

 Okinawa and then shipped over to 8th RR Phu Bai in 1971.
-Was at

 Available on amazon.com